Table of Contents:

 If you’ve already filed IRS Form 941 — otherwise known as the Employer’s Quarterly Federal Tax Return — for 2020 and 2021, you may think you’ve missed the boat for claiming the Employee Retention Credit (ERC).
-That would be a shame, because the ERC could potentially pour hundreds of thousands of dollars back into your business.
+That would be a shame, because the ERC could receive a significant payroll refund.
 The good news is that it’s not too late to apply for the ERC!

 So how can you unlock this valuable resource?
 You don’t need a time machine, you just need Form 941-X. This handy little form amends your originally filed Form 941.
 Here’s how your business can still amend Form 941 for the Employee Retention Credit.

 According to the IRS, the “Covid-19 related employee retention credit has expired.”
 Although there is no employee retention credit for 2022, Form 941-X can be used to correct employment taxes that you’ve already filed — including the 2020 and 2021 for businesses interested in claiming the ERC

 In other words, Form 941-X is an amendment to the Employer’s Quarterly Federal Tax Return form that can be filed to correct any mistakes or make legal changes to your Form 941.